MikkelHegn/SFHumio/README.md

 We need to get the `INGEST_TOKEN` from Humio.
 A default ingest token is configured for your log repository in Humio.
 Log in to Humio, go to your log repository, click Settings and then Ingest API Tokens' and either retrieve the default or create a new one.
 When you send logs and metrics to Humio for ingestion it needs to be parsed before it is stored in a repository.
 Humio has a built-in parser for Serilog that is configured as above.
 Make sure the Serilog parser is selected for the ingest token used.
 This is done by selecting the parser in the dropdown 'Assigned Parser' next to the Ingest Token.

-If you are experimenting with filebeat from the commandline start filebeat with `filebeat.exe -e -c filebeat.yml`.
+If you are experimenting with filebeat from the command line start filebeat with `filebeat.exe -e -c filebeat.yml`.
 The `-e` flag instructs filebeat to log to the console which is useful when experimenting with the configuration.

 ### Query and analyze